Andrew-Bennett/steampipe-mod-microsoft365-compliance/README.md

-# Microsoft 365 Compliance Mod for Steampipe
+# Microsoft 365 Compliance Mod for Steampipe - CHANGE TEST

 20+ checks covering industry defined security best practices for Microsoft 365.
 Includes full support for `CIS v1.4` compliance benchmarks across all of your Microsoft 365 tenants.